24 Hour Help Line – Call Now

 Suboxone attaches itself to the brain’s opioid receptor — the same receptors that opiates, such as heroin and morphine, bind to.
 At lower doses, Suboxone works as a painkiller.
 At higher doses, it blocks the opioid receptors from receiving any more opiates.
 The significance of this is it suppresses the symptoms of opiate withdrawal while also preventing an overdose.

-Before going into the what, how and if of Suboxone, it is important to understand opiates.
-Many Suboxone clinics New Jersey fail to explain the drug.
-Opiates are a family of narcotic drugs that are derived from the seeds of opium poppy plants.
-When taken in sufficient quantities, they behave like sedatives to depress the activity of the central nervous system, thereby reducing pain and inducing sleep.
+Opiates are a family of narcotic drugs from the seeds of opium poppy plants.
+When taken in sufficient quantities, they behave like sedatives to suppress the activity of the central nervous system, thereby reducing pain and inducing sleep.

 The trouble with opiates is they combine with the opioid receptors in your brain and nervous system and activate them to initiate a biological response.
 Long-term use of opiates can result in dependence (addiction) and an overdose can lead to death.
-A high percentage of deaths related to drug addiction is because of an accidental overdose.
+A high percentage of deaths related to drug addiction are due to accidental overdoses.

 Some of the opiates most commonly used by drug addicts are:

 When an opiate addict stops using, they may experience some or all of the following withdrawal symptoms: